 Student F then withdraws from the course at the end of term one.
-Following a reassessment based on a household income of £30,000 the student receives a revised support notification from SFW, showing the student's entitlement for the period up to withdrawal as £3,415.50 (33% of £10,350).
-This is now split into £2,005.74 (33% of £6,078) of WGLG and £1,409.76 (33% of £4,272) of loan due to the increase in income.
+Following a reassessment based on a household income of £30,000 the student receives a revised support notification from SFW, showing the student's entitlement for the period up to withdrawal as £3,237.30.
+This is now split into £2,005.74 of WGLG and £1,231.56 of loan.

-As Student F only received £1,122.99 of loan in October, the student may apply for the remaining £286.77 (1,409.76 - 1,122.99) of loan provided that the student does so not later than one month before the end of the AY, or one month after the date on which the student receives the revised support notification, whichever is later.
+As Student F only received £944.79 of loan in October, the student may apply for the remaining £286.77 of loan provided that the student does so not later than one month before the end of the AY, or one month after the date on which the student receives the revised support notification, whichever is later.